theRaz0r/iot-mycve/tenda_ac15_stackflow_formDLNAserver/tenda_ac15_stackflow_formDLNAserver.md

 # tenda_ac15_stackflow_formDLNAserver

-The front-end accesses the SetDlnaCfg function, which causes a stack overflow in the formDLNAserver function's scanList variable.
+The front-end accesses the SetDlnaCfg function, which causes a stack overflow in the formDLNAserver function's scanList variable.After constructing the ROP chain, malicious code can be executed.